aklein1995/Pong_withDRL/README.md

-# Pong_REINFORCE
+# Playing PONG

-Solving the PONG game using the REINFORCE algorithm.
+Solving the PONG game using REINFORCE and PPO algorithms